jhamrick/original-nbgrader/README.md

 1. Extracts cells from the given notebook that are marked for grading (see [Creating an assignment](#Creating-an-assignment)).
-2. Reads in grading code from a given file (specified via the `c.Grader.autograder` traitlet).
+2. Reads in grading code from a given file (specified via the `c.Grader.autograder_file` traitlet).
 3. Adds new cells at the bottom of the notebook to load the `autograder` extension and to use the autograde magic along with the grading code loaded above.
-4. Runs all cells, and saves the output.
+4. Runs all cells, and updates the notebook with the output.
+5. Optionally saves out the scores to a file (specified via the `c.Grader.scores_file` traitlet).
-5. Saves out the new notebook.
+6. Saves out the new notebook.

 To run the preprocessor, create a file called `ipython_nbconvert_config.py` in the same directory as your